Erio-Harrison/sparkplug-cpp/README.md

 If you're already specifying the thresholds, you might as well implement the comparison logic directly and call `publish_data()` when needed.
 This keeps the library focused as a faithful protocol implementation, not an opinionated application framework.

 **Bottom line:** This library provides the transport mechanisms (aliases, efficient binary encoding, sequence management) that enable RBE.
 You provide the intelligence that determines when metrics have meaningfully changed.
 This keeps sparkplug-cpp reusable, testable, and focused on doing one thing well.

+## C++-23 First, With Compatibility Layer

+This library is **designed for C++-23** and uses modern C++ features throughout (`std::expected`, ranges, concepts, etc.).
+This is the primary target.

+However, some compilers lack full C++-23 standard library support - specifically `std::expected` (feature test macro `__cpp_lib_expected >= 202202L`).
+To maintain compatibility, we provide a thin compatibility layer (`include/sparkplug/detail/compat.hpp`) that:

+- **On full C++-23 platforms** (Fedora 40+, macOS with Homebrew Clang): Uses native `std::expected`
+- **On platforms lacking stdlib support** (e.g., Ubuntu 24.04 LTS with clang-18): Automatically falls back to `tl::expected` via CMake FetchContent

+The compatibility layer uses feature detection macros to select the appropriate implementation at compile time.
+This is transparent to users - the API uses `sparkplug::stdx::expected` throughout, which resolves to the best available implementation.

+**Why not just require full C++-23?** Many production systems rely on LTS releases that lag behind the standard.
+The compatibility layer is minimal (single header) and will be removed once common platforms provide full C++-23 stdlib support.

 ## Quick Start